bipeo-bytes/open-webui-tools/README.md

 - `self_notify.py` — send notifications through the SelfNotify API.
 - `template_tool.py` — starter template with inline comments describing each section of the tool pattern.

+There is no Guild Wars 2 API tool in the current `tools/` directory.

 ## Quick start

 1. Copy the tools you want into the environment where you manage Open WebUI custom tools.